-Dr. Larry Shore teaches courses on Media, Sports and Society, International Communications, Internet and Society, and Media and Politics.
+Dr. Larry Shore teaches courses on Media, Sports and Society; Global Communications; Internet and Society, and Media and Politics.

 His research interests include media and telecommunications policy in the United States and globally, the impact of new media, and the effect of news on public opinion and foreign policy.
 In the area of media and sports his interests include issues of sport and race, women and sports, and sports and national identity.

-Dr. Shore also teaches a course, together with Professor Carolyn Somerville in the Political Science Department, on South Africa and Southern Africa in the Thomas Hunter Honors Program.
+Dr. Shore also periodically teaches a course called South Africa and Southern Africa During and After Apartheid in the Thomas Hunter Honors Program.
 A key part of this course is the weekend long Southern Africa Simulation Game.

-Dr. Shore grew up in South Africa and immigrated to the United States in 1973.
-He was active in the Anti-Apartheid Movement in the United States in the 1980’s.
-In 1991 he co-founded SAAO (the South African-American Organization), the largest South African expatriate organization in the United States, and served as the organization’s president for five years.
-He received his BA Degree at the University of the Witwatersrand in Johannesburg majoring in Political Science.
+Dr. Shore grew up in Johannesburg, South Africa and immigrated to the United States in 1973.
+He was active in the American Anti-Apartheid Movement in the 1980’s.
+In 1991, he co-founded SAAO (the South African-American Organization), the largest South African expatriate organization in the United States, and served as the organization’s president for five years.
+He received his BA Degree at the University of the Witwatersrand in Johannesburg, majoring in Political Science.
 He has an MA in Political Science from the University of Pennsylvania and a PhD in Communications from Stanford University.